j-easy/easy-rules/README.md

  * POJO based development with annotation programming model
  * Useful abstractions to define business rules and apply them easily with Java
  * The ability to create composite rules from primitive ones
+ * The ability to define rules with Expression Language

 ## Example